vednp/vednp/README.md

 🤝 I’m looking to collaborate on a MERN stack project.

-📫 You can shoot me an email at pahuneved@gmail.com I'll try to respond as soon as I can.
+📫 You can send me an email at pahuneved@gmail.com I'll try to respond as soon as I can.